What are the goals and principles of the Gottman Method to Relationship Therapy?

 > Develop commitment – couples must act on the belief that their relationship is a lifelong journey for better or worse.
 If the relationship becomes worse, both partners must be willing to work to improve it.

 Where to start the journey of improving my relationship?

-At Positive Wellbeing Psychology, we are here to listen and provide guidance using theories that have shown/proven to be effective in disarming conflicting verbal communication, increase intimacy, respect and affection, remove barriers that create a feeling of stagnancy in conflicting situations and create a heightened sense of empathy and understanding within the context of the relationship.
+At Positive Wellbeing Psychology, we are here to listen and provide guidance using theories that have proven to be effective to improve relationship difficulties including in disarming conflicting verbal communication, increasing intimacy, improving respect and affection, removing barriers that create a feeling of stagnancy in conflicting situations, and creating a heightened sense of empathy and understanding within the context of your intimate relationship.